jose-Abel/micro-reddit/README.md

 ## Getting Started

-## Run Rspecs
-The commands to install and run rspecs in the Linux, Mac terminal or Windows cmd are:

-- gem install rspec
-- After cloning this project with the command git clone https://github.com/jose-Abel/Ruby-Capstone-Telegram-Bot.git
-- cd Ruby-Capstone-Telegram-Bot
-- rspec --init (To initialize rspec on the project, but this repository already has rspec initialize so can go over this step)
-After creating the tests, to run them from the root directory, in the terminal type:
-- rspec

 ## Run linters
 For the linters, this tests runs once you make a PR, if you have it in the respective folder.
 In order to have this tests, after cloning this project:
  - cd Ruby-Capstone-Telegram-Bot
 - From the root of this project create the folders .github/workflows
 - Add a copy of [.github/workflows/tests.yml](https://github.com/microverseinc/linters-config/blob/master/ruby/.github/workflows/tests.yml) to the .github/workflows

+## Run Rails default test mini test
+To run all of the tests, open the terminal from the root of the program and type the command:

+- rails test

 ## Run Rubocop tests
 The instructions to setup this tests are at this repository: [Rubocop instructions](https://github.com/microverseinc/linters-config/tree/master/ruby)